-- College Core Curriculum/Fredonia Foundations (Fredonia Foundations begins with students who first enroll in fall, 2018) (see Part V) - Musicianship Core Requirements for Music Education (see Part VI) - Music Education Core Requirements (see Part VII) - Concentrations in Music Education (see part VIII)
+- Fredonia Foundations general education program (see Part V) - Musicianship Core Requirements for Music Education (see Part VI) - Music Education Core Requirements (see Part VII) - Concentrations in Music Education (see part VIII)

 Completing a course does not always mean that you have completed the related standards.
 In some instances, a separate assessment related to the course is required (e.g., secondary instruments, piano class, etc.).
 Your record of progress is generally reviewed at the end of each year (called a transition point-see Appendix C).
 For example, at the end of the sophomore and junior years and at the completion of student teaching, you will be specifically reviewed to qualify for: